Tuwaiq-Data-Science-Bootcamp-V5/Deployment-Lab1/README.md

 # Deployment-Lab1

-### Assignment: Deploying a Machine Learning Model with FastAPI
+### Lab: Deploying a Machine Learning Model with FastAPI

 ### Objective:
 Your task is to create a FastAPI application that deploys a machine learning model along with a preprocessing step (such as: StandardScaler).
 Additionally, you need to implement a FastAPI router to create both an API and a simple web application that displays predictions.